praghubanshi12/todo-nodejs-app/README.md

 * Error handling

 ## Extra Features
-* An option to add dummy data in case of no records in database.
+* An option to add dummy data from dashboard in case of no records in database.

 ## API documentation